lukin-deema/simple-controls/readme.txt

 			callbackRemoveColumn -> callbackColumnDeleting
 		2. if callback{action} change default of {action} to true ({action}=> deleting, inserting, sorting, editing, columnInserting, columnDeleting)
-		3. when 'headers' not define check all data for object keys and get unique keys
+		3. when 'headers' not define check all data for object keys and get unique keys v1.0.4
+		1. change callbackInserting -> function(result, updatedItem){ } , can redefine 'newItem' if necessary, when 'updatedItem'!=undefined it replace 'newItem'
+		2. change callbackEditing -> function(result, updatedItem){ } , can redefine 'newItem' if necessary, when 'updatedItem'!=undefined it replace 'newItem'
+		3. change callbackColumnInserting -> function(result, updatedItem){ } , can redefine 'newColumnName' if necessary, when 'updatedItem'!=undefined it replace 'newColumnName'

 	options:
 		{v1.0.0}  headers: --default=[], array of string [headers[0],...,headers[n]]